 - Administering medication

 Outside of timetabled sessions, Derwen’s care support team will work with you in every aspect of your everyday life and activities.

 Your care workers at college will get to know you really well.
 They’ll find out what you like and don’t like, what makes you laugh and what makes you sad, your favourite football team or the band you love to sing along to.

-As you become more independent, you might not need quite such close support.
+Consequently, as you become more independent, you might not need such close support from staff.
 At Derwen, your care provision will always be at a level that’s right for you.